The 22 Best Museums and Galleries in New York City: 2024 list

 14. El Museo del Barrio

-The El Museo del Barrio, or simply "El Museo," is a cultural landmark in Upper Manhattan at 1230 Fifth Avenue.
-It is near the northern end of Fifth Avenue's Museum Mile, not far from the Museum of the City of New York.
+El Museo del Barrio, or simply "El Museo," is a cultural landmark in Upper Manhattan, located at 1230 Fifth Avenue near the northern end of Museum Mile and close to the Museum of the City of New York.

-El Museo is committed to promoting and protecting Latin American and Caribbean art and culture.
-It does this by providing a wide range of shows, programmes, and events that help people learn more about the community's rich history.
+El Museo is dedicated to celebrating and preserving Latin American and Caribbean art and culture, offering a diverse array of exhibitions, programs, and events that illuminate the community's rich heritage and history.

 Opening Hours: Thursday - Sunday: 11 am-5 pm